All Episodes

 Does it exist in your world?

-No, it doesn't exist in any world, Sean, and it's despicable that it's taking Joe Biden less than two years to make OPEC great again.
+No, it doesn't exist in any world, Sean, and it's despicable that it's taken Joe Biden less than two years to make OPEC great again.

-It has made it the laughing stock on the world stage.
+It has made us a laughing stock on the world stage.

-It's no coincidence that OPEC waited until our strategic petroleum reserve was at uh the biggest low in over 40 years to make this cut.
+It's no coincidence that OPEC waited until our Strategic Petroleum Reserve was at the biggest low in over 40 years to make this cut.

-And you know who's made a really big cuts to the oil production as well?
+And you know who's made really big cuts to oil production as well?

 We're at more than a million barrels of oil less a day in United States production because we have a president who leased the fewest amount of acres of any president to Terry Truman.

-He's led out this pince of ten million barrels of oil just to get him through the election.
+He's let out this pince of 10 million barrels of oil just to get him through the election.

 That's what Joe Biden cares about for your family.

-He doesn't care that you're worried about your heating bills, he doesn't care about your pay and the pump.
+He doesn't care that you're worried about your heating bills.

 What is Joe Biden going to do to you when the calendar turns November 9th and he still has some power?